Trip to Malta in November

 Where to stay in Malta

 Although Malta island is located in the Mediterranean Sea, there are not just a few sandy beaches across the island.
-Majority of beaches are rocky with uneasy access to the sea.
+The majority of beaches are rocky with uneasy access to the sea.
 In the resort place Buggiba there are several man-made beaches.
 It’s a bit uncomfortable to swim since the entrance is rocky, but when you get used to it, it’s ok.

 Sunset at Buggiba beach

-Best Places to visit in Malta
+Best Places to visit in Malta (3 days guide)

 Malta is a small island and you can visit all the major attractions in about 3 days.
 You can get to any attraction on the island with the bus, or you can rent a car.
 Note that in Malta all cars drive on the left side of the road (legacy under British rule).